shawndibble/ultima/content/Places/Menzoberanzza.md

 # Quest notes

-We have idea that we want to go to the House of Stein in here for the [[Release all the Phylacteries|second phylactery]].
+We know that we want to go to the House of Stein in this city for the [[Release all the Phylacteries|second phylactery]].